dead-pirate/JustdialScraper--Scrapy/README.md

 Note - It only parses the first page-url provided in the code append the list by looping and adding the href attribute at end of the page to parse the rest

-command   : scrapy startproject tutorial
+command   : scrapy startproject Justdial

-tutorial/
+Justdial/
 --------scrapy.cfg

---------tutorial/
+--------Justdial/
 -----------------__init__.py

 -----------------items.py